danschultz/mesh/spec.md

 	// Reload the query
 	males.refresh();

-Sometimes you'll want to know to when the query's data has been loaded.
-The event listener will need to be added before the call to `load()`.
+The load operation for each query can be used to lnow when the data has finished loading.
+Add the event listener before calling `load()`.
 This ensures the listener exists for synchronous data calls.

 	// Listening for loaded data
 	person = store.query(Person).find(1);
 	person.loadOperation.addEventListener(FinishedOperationEvent.FINISHED, function(event:FinishedOperationEvent):void
 	{
+		trace("loaded " + person)
 	});
 	person.load();

-Sometimes you'll need to find data based on some condition.
+Filtered queries can be used for returning records that match certain criteria.

-	// Search query
+	// Filtered queries
-	var people:ResultsList = store.query(Person).where({name:"Jimmy Page"});
+	var males:ResultsList = store.query(Person).where({sex:"male"});

-`ResultsList`'s are queries that have multiple results.
-These sets are automatically updated whenever the store is updated.
-You cannot add or remove elements directly from the result list.
+Query results automatically update whenever the store is updated.
+For result sets, you cannot add or remove elements directly from the result list.
 These operations must happen through the store.

 	// Query for everyone
 	var people:ResultsList = store.query(Person).findAll();